Site icon Method

 Regularly follow up and ask for the sale

-According to our research, 60% of customers say “Yes” after saying “No.” Let that sink in, and think of how many opportunities you’re likely to miss if you don’t follow up regularly.
+According to our research, 60% of customers say “Yes” after saying “No.” Let that sink in, and think of how many opportunities you’ll miss if you don’t follow up regularly.

 Top 10 strategies for how to convert leads into customers